maikdrop/TwitterDrop/README.md

 <p align="justify">The goal of the spinning indicators and alerts is that the user is always informed about what’s going on.

-The indicators are used in order to inform the user that tweets are fetched from Twitter or during the authentication of the user.
-In order to make the UI clear, the indicator has a grey background when it appears in the center of the view (see graphic 4).
-If a list of searched tweets is refreshed during scrolling, an spinning indicator is showing at the end of the list (see graphic 5).
+Indicators are used in order to inform the user that tweets are fetched from Twitter or during the authentication of the user.
+In order to make the UI clear, the large indicator has a grey background when it appears in the center of the view (see graphic 4).
+If a list of searched tweets is refreshed during scrolling, a small spinning indicator is showing at the end of the list (see graphic 5).

 Alerts are used when a network connection should be established but the network is unavailable e.g. when tweets should be fetched from Twitter or the user has to be authenticated (see graphic 6).</p>